-It’s no surprise that everyone ages, but overexposure to harmful UV rays and other environmental pollutants contribute heavily to premature skin aging and wrinkling by damaging collagen and triggering oxidative stress in the skin6.
-So, newsflash: unless you live in an underground cave (in which case we have a whole set of other problems), this affects you!
-Damaged skin can seem irreversible and even hopeless at times, but when applied topically, Vitamin C has shown to be extremely effective in aiding the body’s production of collagen and acts as a powerful antioxidant to help revitalize aged and photodamaged skin6.
+It’s no surprise that overexposure to harmful UV rays and other environmental pollutants contribute heavily to premature skin aging and wrinkles by damaging collagen and triggering oxidative stress in the skin6.
+Unless you live in an underground cave (in which case we have a whole set of other problems), this affects you!
+Damaged skin can feel irreversible and even hopeless at times, but when applied topically, Vitamin C has shown to be extremely effective in aiding the body’s production of collagen.
+Plus, it acts as a powerful antioxidant to help revitalize aging, and photodamaged skin6.

-We could go on and on about the benefits of incorporating Vitamin C into your daily skincare routine, but to keep it short and sweet, here are our top three reasons why you should:
+We could go on and on about the benefits of incorporating Vitamin C into your daily skincare routine, but to keep it short, here are our top three reasons why you should:

-- Wrinkle Fighter – You are going to age whether you like it or not, and with aging, comes fine lines and wrinkles.
-Regular application of a Vitamin C infused serum-like our Anti-Aging and Anti-Redness Serum- works to reduce the appearance of those dreaded wrinkles, and improving your overall complexion7.
+- It's a Wrinkle Fighter – With sun exposure, comes fine lines and wrinkles.
+Regular application of a Vitamin C infused serum works to reduce the appearance of those dreaded wrinkles, and improving your overall complexion7.

-- Forever young – Well, maybe not forever, but daily use of a Vitamin C serum will definitely affect your skin’s overall appearance.
+- It's a Multi-tasker – Daily use of a Vitamin C serum will definitely affect the skin’s overall appearance.
 With regular use, topical Vitamin C leaves a youthful glow, or radiance to the skin.
-As an antioxidant, Vitamin C works to strengthen your skin and repel things that could damage it – like the sun!8 While it’s not meant to replace your SPF, it certainly makes a difference when used in tandem with a good sunscreen.
+As an antioxidant, Vitamin C works to strengthen your skin and repel the factors that could damage it – like UV rays from the sun.8 While it doesn't have a sun protection factor on its own, Vitamin C certainly makes a difference when used in tandem with a good sunscreen.

-- Cleanse - Our gel and cream cleansers provide a deep clean to gently remove impurities in the skin and create a blank canvas for the Vitamin C serum.
+- Cleanser - The gel and cream cleansers provide a deep clean to gently remove impurities in the skin and create a blank canvas for the Vitamin C serum.

-- Hydration - The moisturizers, with Vitamin C and E, can be tailored to each skin type, provide instant, deep rehydration for your skin to help replenish your skin’s moisture barrier and provide protection against the elements.
+- Hydration - The moisturizers, with Vitamin C and E, can be tailored to each skin type, provide instant, deep rehydration for your skin to help replenish the skin’s moisture barrier and provide protection against the elements.

 - Mayo Clinic.
 Nutrition and healthy eating.
 Is it possible to take too much Vitamin C?
 Retrieved from: https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/vitamin-c/faq-20058030